Data Validation Error Format

 The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “NOT RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in BCP 14 (RFC 2119 and RFC 8174) when, and only when, they appear in all capitals, as shown here.

-Only section Section 2 to Section 4, excluding examples and notes, and the list of normative references are normative parts of this specification.
+Only section 2 to 5, excluding examples and notes, and the list of normative references are normative parts of this specification.

 2 Errors

-• optional field types with an array of error types, each being a non-empty string.
-Error types can be used for grouping errors and they SHOULD be URIs.
-Repetitions of identical strings in the same array MUST be ignored.
+• an error MAY have field types with an array of error types, each being a non-empty string.
+Error types can be used for grouping errors and to reference a cause or constraint being violated by the error.
+Error types SHOULD be URIs (RFC 3986) local identifiers with same syntax as the name of a dimension.

-• optional field level with an error level, being one of the strings error, warning, or info.
-Application MUST NOT differentiate between error level error and no error level.
+• an error MAY have field level with an error level, being one of the strings error, warning, or info.
+Application MUST use default value error if this field is not given.

-• optional field position with a position.
-Applications MUST NOT differentiate between empty position and no position.
+• an error MAY have field position with a position.
+Applications MUST NOT differentiate between no position and an empty position (an empty array or an empty JSON object).

 3 Positions

 Every locator map can be transformed to an equivalent array of locators.
-The reverse transformation is only possible if there is at most one locator per dimension and no locator has nested errors.
+The reverse transformation is only possible if no locator has nested errors and there is not more then one locator per dimension.

-• mandatory field address with the address, being a string conforming to the locator format identified by the name of the dimension.
+• the locator MUST have a field address with the address, being a string conforming to the locator format identified by the name of the dimension.

 { "dimension": "line", "address": "7" }